svcu/Tiger_DB/Readme.md

         data: //JSON OBJECT WITH THE DATA YOU WISH
     },
-    //IF YOU WANT TO UPDATE property :  "" //PROPERTY YOU WANT TO UPDATE,
+    //IF YOU WANT TO UPDATE property :  "" //PROPERTY YOU WANT TO UPDATE, new_value : "" //VALUE YOU WANT TO PUT IN PLACE OF THE PREVIOUS VALUE,

-    new_value : "" //VALUE YOU WANT TO PUT IN PLACE OF THE PREVIOUS VALUE
+    vertex: "" //IF YOU WANT TO ADD A VERTEX TO THE GRAPH

 }+'\n'
 ```